-This time we are going to talk about the Kaizen spirit, one of those words that (more or less like the gin and tonic) has recently become fashionable in the field of productivity improvement.
-For those of you who don’t know, the Kaizen spirit is a philosophy of Eastern origin associated with production processes and continuous improvement.
+This time we are going to talk about the Kaizen spirit, one of those words that (more or less like gintonic) has recently become fashionable within the realm of increasing productivity.
+For those who don’t know, the Kaizen spirit is a philosophy of Eastern origin associated with production processes and continuous improvement.

-Personally, I have always had an affinity with Eastern ways of thinking.
-Since I was a child, I have been involved in martial arts, and I have practiced Judo, Taekwondo, and Kung Fu.
-Therefore, although it is inevitable that my way of thinking will always be mainly Western, I have managed to get close and understand the differences between Eastern and Western mentalities.
+Personally, I have always felt close to the Eastern way of thinking.
+Since childhood, I have been involved in martial arts, practicing Judo, Taekwondo, and Kung Fu.
+Therefore, although it’s inevitable that my way of thinking will always be primarily Western, I have managed to approach and understand the differences between the Eastern and Western mentalities.

-I say this because on many occasions, I find that Westerners are determined to import Eastern concepts at all costs.
+I say this because I often find that we Westerners insist on importing Eastern concepts at all costs.
 We discover a new concept in the field of quality or productivity that works for them.
-Then we say, “I want the same thing,” we import it, and we Westernize it.
-We normalize it, regulate it, and turn it into something rigid.
-Frequently we put someone in charge of its implementation who really does not understand its basis, its meaning.
-We teach them some rules, we tell them that to be an expert in the area, they have to learn them by heart.
+Then we say “I want the same thing,” we import it and Westernize it.
+We standardize it, regulate it, turn it into something rigid.
+Frequently, we put someone in charge of its implementation who doesn’t truly understand its foundation, its meaning.
+We teach them some rules, tell them that to be an expert in the area they have to learn them by heart.
 Even worse, we tell them to audit and teach them to others.
 That’s when my hair stands on end.

-But then, if it’s not a procedure, if it’s not something that can be summarized in a few rules… What is this Kaizen thing?
+But well, then if it’s not a procedure, if it’s not something that can be summarized in a few rules… What is this Kaizen thing?

 What is Kaizen